June 15, 2026

 >> Read more: Is Verizon the best coverage in your area?
 See the best Verizon phone plans

-It’s important to note that this does not mean that you can only find a plan with one of those carriers.
-While Statista's latest report shows that these 3 networks account for 93% of the market share, the remaining 7% is made up of MVNOs – smaller carriers who contract to use the Big 3's towers to provide their own coverage.
+It’s important to note that this does not mean that you can only choose a plan from one of those carriers.
+While a Statista report shows that these three networks account for 93% of the market share, the remaining 7% is made up of smaller carriers called MVNOs.

 MVNOs